-The Val Grande National Park, located at Swiss border in Piedmont region, is the largest wilderness area in Italy.
+The Val Grande National Park, located at the Swiss border in the Piedmont region, is the largest wilderness area in Italy.
 The area was heavily used for timber production as far back as the 15th century.
 It all ended after World War II, making way for conservation efforts to protect the area.

 Today, the park is notable for dense woods, snow-capped mountains, canyons, valleys and ravines.
 Here you can spot roe deer, wild boars, wolves, foxes and golden eagles.
-The park lies the drainage basin of the Po River and its two valleys, the Val Grande and Val Pogallo, feed the rivers that flow into Lake Maggiore.
+The park lies the drainage basin of the Po River, and its two valleys, the Val Grande and Val Pogallo, feed the rivers that flow into Lake Maggiore.

 National parks in Italy: which one should you explore?